louisabraham/beep/README.md

 ====

 -   file input (`-s` and `-c` options)
--   better smoothing for the beginning and end of the notes
+-   better smoothing of the sound at the beginning and end of the notes (continue the sound until it is under a threshold then set it 0 instead of doing an exponential decay)